Register and Log In with Harmony SSO¶

 - Member of multiple bypassed-SSO and non-SSO organizations: A Harmony user can be a member of multiple bypassed-SSO-enabled organizations and multiple non-SSO-enabled organizations.
 In this case, the user will log in using Harmony credentials.
 The user will be able switch between bypassed-SSO-enabled and non-SSO-enabled organizations without interruption.

-Logging In to the Harmony Portal or Design Studio¶
+Log In to the Harmony Portal or Design Studio¶

 When existing users log in to the Harmony Portal or the Design Studio application (versions 8.24 or later), there is a two-step login process: